 It’s normal for your breasts to change as you enter your teenage years.
-Increases and decreases in female hormones, like estrogen and progesterone, may make your breasts tender.
+Increases and decreases in female hormones, such as estrogen and progesterone, may make your breasts tender.

 Could those lumps and bumps be cancer?
 It’s not likely.
-According to research published in Contemporary Pediatrics, it’s almost unheard of for girls ages 14 and younger to develop breast cancer.
+It’s almost unheard of for girls ages 14 years and younger to develop breast cancer.

 - It feels hard.